 Can a landing page be used in place of a website?

 Marketers use landing pages to send consumers to particular web pages.
 They might be connected to any email, advertisement, or social media post.
-Landing pages are useful for achieving short-term marketing goals, yet they might not be a good substitute for a website.
+Landing pages help achieve short-term marketing goals, yet they might not be a good substitute for a website.
 With the help of a landing page, you could, for instance, let users order items before they go on sale or register for limited-edition products.

 How can a landing page be made in Mailchimp?